-The course concentrates on Language and Literature and is intended to prepare students for the International Baccalaureate (IB) Diploma programme and the IGCSE English exam.
-The curriculum builds on the skills students have developed in Grades 6 -8, reinforcing the student's' ability to communicate effectively through the written and spoken word and improving literary analysis and commentary skills.
+The course prepares students for the Cambridge IGCSE exams in First Language English and English Literature.
+The curriculum builds on the skills students have developed in Grades 6 -8, reinforcing the student's ability to communicate effectively through written and spoken word and improving literary analysis and commentary skills.
 Increased fluency, diction and appropriate use of register is aspired to in the written work and the study of literature focuses on interpreting and understanding deeper meanings within fiction and nonfiction texts.
+In Grade 9, students prepare for the First Language English exam.
+In Grade 10, they prepare for the English Literature exam.